 - 2.2.
 The Linkage Program supports the growth of research partnerships between universitybased researchers and researchers in other sectors in Australia and overseas for projects that generate new knowledge, technologies and innovations. - 2.3.
 The purpose of the Linkage Program is to promote national and international research partnerships between researchers and business, industry, community organisations and other publicly funded research agencies.
 By supporting the development of partnerships, the ARC encourages the transfer of skills, knowledge and ideas as a basis for securing commercial and other benefits of research. - 2.4.
-The Linkage Program aims to encourage and extends cooperative approaches to research and improve the use of research outcomes by strengthening links within Australia's innovation system and with innovation systems internationally. - 2.5.
-The objectives of the Linkage Program are to deliver outcomes of benefit to Australia and build Australia's research and innovation capacity through support for: - a. collaborative research between university-based researchers and researchers in other sectors; - b. research training and career opportunities that enable Australian and international researchers and research students to work with industry and other end-users; and - c. research in priority areas.
+The ARC's Linkage Program encourages and extends cooperative approaches to research and improve the use of research outcomes by strengthening links within Australia's innovation system and with innovation systems internationally. - 2.5.
+The objectives of the Linkage Program are to deliver outcomes of benefit to Australia and build Australia's research and innovation capacity through support for: - a. collaborative research between university-based researchers and researchers in other sectors; - b. research training and career opportunities that enable Australian and international researchers and research students to work with industry and other end-users; and - c. research in priority areas. - 2.6.

-Grant Guidelines for the Linkage Program: Linkage Projects (2019 edition)

-- 2.6.
 The grant opportunities currently available under the Linkage Program are: - a.
 Industrial Transformation Research Program (ITRP) comprising: - Industrial Transformation Research Hubs (Research Hubs); - Industrial Transformation Training Centres (Training Centres); - b.
 Linkage Projects; - c.
-Linkage Infrastructure, Equipment and Facilities (LIEF); - d.
+LIEF; - d.
 ARC Centres of Excellence; - e.
 Special Research Initiatives; - f.
 Learned Academies Special Projects (LASP); and - g.
 Supporting Responses to Commonwealth Science Council Priorities.

-Intended outcome
+Intended Outcome